Sofistico/Sofistico/README.md

 ### Hi there 👋
-I am a small dev working in QA currently, but i'm trying to get a more development focused job.<br/>
+I am a small dev working as a Junior Asp.Net Dev currently.<br/>

 I stared learning how to program in 2019 due to corona and having some free time in my job, so i took to learn C# and fell in love with this world of software and programming.<br/>